AuDigitalHealth/ci-medicare-records/pages/_includes/immunizationrecommendation-air-1-intro.md

 #### Australian Immunisation Register Immunisation Recommendation  *[[Draft](http://hl7.org/fhir/stu3/valueset-publication-status.html)]*
-The purpose of this profile is to define a representation of next immunisation/s due information from the Australian Immunisation Register.
+The purpose of this profile is to define a representation of the antigens for which an individual is due within the National Immunisation Program, based upon their history of immunisations.

 #### Usage Scenarios
 The following are the overarching usage scenarios this profile is intended to support: